kardi06/llm-maps-open-webui/docs/epic-google-maps-agent.md

 ## Epic Goal

-Enable users to interact with Google Maps through natural language chat in OpenWebUI, allowing them to find places and get directions with results displayed inline in the chat interface, while maintaining secure API access through a dedicated FastAPI proxy service.
+Enable users to interact with Google Maps through natural language chat in OpenWebUI, allowing them to find places and get directions with results displayed inline in the chat interface, while maintaining secure API access through integrated maps functionality in the existing OpenWebUI backend.

 ## Epic Description